Pabst Blue Ribbon: Marketing

 In the mid-1940s, the brand was the titular sponsor of the radio comedy show Blue Ribbon Town, starring Groucho Marx.
+Between 1946 and 1949, Pabst sponsored The Eddie Cantor Pabst Blue Ribbon Show.
 It later was a sponsor of the radio mystery show Night Beat in the early 1950s.

 The beer experienced a sales revival in the early 2000s after a two-decade-long slump, largely due to its increasing popularity among urban hipsters.
 Although the Pabst website features user-submitted photography, much of which features twenty-something Pabst drinkers dressed in alternative fashions, the company has opted not to fully embrace the countercultural label in its marketing, fearing that doing so could jeopardize the very "authenticity" that made the brand popular (as was the case with the poorly received OK Soda).
 Pabst instead targets its desired market niche through the sponsorship of indie music, local businesses, post-collegiate sports teams, dive bars and radio programming like National Public Radio's All Things Considered.
 The company encourages the online submission of fan art, which is subsequently shown on the beer's official Facebook page.

 Beginning in 2021, Pabst began supporting professional wrestling (in particular the independent circuit) after becoming a sponsor for Matt Cardona's podcast.
-It eventually led to the beer's first major television commercial in decades during the August 4, 2021 broadcast of AEW Dynamite, after it volunteered to step in to replace Domino's Pizza as a sponsor of All Elite Wrestling following backlash from Domino's when Nick Gage used a pizza cutter on Chris Jericho in a deathmatch on the previous week's Dynamite, with said spot immediately airing before a Domino's commercial.
+It eventually led to the beer's first major television commercial in decades during the August 4, 2021, broadcast of AEW Dynamite, after it volunteered to step in to replace Domino's Pizza as a sponsor of All Elite Wrestling following backlash from Domino's when Nick Gage used a pizza cutter on Chris Jericho in a deathmatch on the previous week's Dynamite, with said spot immediately airing before a Domino's commercial.

-In January 2022, the brand's Twitter account tweeted "Not drinking this January?
+In January 2022, the brand's Twitter account tweeted a number of questionable messages such as "Not drinking this January?
 Try eating ass!", a reference to Dry January.
-The tweet and a number of follow up replies were eventually deleted and the company released a statement apologizing for the incident.
-The brand manager who wrote the tweet was fired.
+"Nothing pairs like PBR and Amyl Nitrate, ask Frank Booth!" and "Blue Ribbon Butseks for All!"
+The tweets and a number of follow-up replies were eventually deleted and the company released a statement apologizing for the incident.
+The brand manager who wrote the tweets was fired.

 Products

-Pabst Blue Ribbon Original is the brand flagship and is brewed at 4.8% ABV.
-There is also Pabst Blue Ribbon Extra which is described as a 6.5% ABV full bodied lager.
+Pabst Blue Ribbon Original is the brand flagship and is brewed at 4.7% alcohol by volume.
+There is also Pabst Blue Ribbon Extra, which is described as a 6.5% ABV full-bodied lager.
 Pabst Blue Ribbon Easy is the brand's light-style lager with lower calories and an ABV of 3.8%.
-Pabst Blue Ribbon Non-Alc is billed as their non alcoholic option, but as with all "non-alcoholic" beers it does retain a slight alcoholic content of less than 0.5% ABV.
+The company also offers Pabst Blue Ribbon Non-Alc, a non-alcoholic beer brewed at less than 0.5% ABV.

-Besides beer, the company offers other drinks under the Pabst Blue Ribbon brand name.

-Their hard coffee is a 5% ABV canned coffee described as being made with milk and vanilla.
-They also have a low calorie hard tea at 4%.
-The brand offers two "stronger" seltzers, lime and wild berry, with a relatively high ABV of 8%.

-They also offer an 80 proof (40% ABV) white whiskey.